PAL RTC robotic platform designed for parallel sample preparation and lab automation.

 PAL Tools showing a SPME Arrow Tool

-PAL Tools for Automated Sample Prep
+PAL Tools for Automated Sample Preparation

 Liquid, gaseous or solid samples require different workflows and therefore different tools.